 Kevin M. Carroll, MS, CP, FAAOP/D

-Kevin Carroll, MS, CP, FAAOP/D is an accomplished healthcare professional with over 35 years as a practicing prosthetist, visionary researcher, and skilled educator.
-As Vice President of Prosthetics for Hanger Clinic, Carroll travels nationally and internationally presenting scientific symposiums and managing clinics for difficult prosthetic cases.
+Kevin Carroll, MS, CP, FAAOP/D, is an accomplished healthcare professional with over 35 years as a practicing prosthetist, visionary researcher, and skilled educator.
+As Vice President of Prosthetics for Hanger Clinic, he travels nationally and internationally presenting scientific symposiums and managing clinics for difficult prosthetic cases.

 Nancy Havlik, LCPO

-Nancy Havlik, LCPO, has been working with bilateral AK’s and their rehabilitation since 2009.
-Over the past 15 years, she has taken a deeper interest in helping female amputees overcome challenges that females face in regards to anatomy, physical, social and emotional wellbeing, this has grown and extended into the realm of bilateral AK female amputees by helping them resolve and embrace the road that lies ahead of them.
+Nancy Havlik, LCPO, has been working with bilateral above-knee patients and their rehabilitation since 2009.
+Over the past 15 years, she has taken a deeper interest in helping female amputees overcome challenges they face in regards to anatomy, physical, social and emotional well-being.
+This has grown and extended into the realm of female bilateral above-knee amputees by helping them resolve and embrace the road that lies ahead of them.

-Nancy earned her Orthotics Certification at Northwestern University Medical School in 1999 and Prosthetic Certification in 2000.
-She has been in the Hanger Clinic family since 1996 and developed the pediatric program in Gainesville, GA, and has presented at a variety of leadership and learning classes in her local area.
-Nancy has been invited to speak on Women in Leadership for Orthotics and Prosthetics at the University of North Georgia, Burneau University, Commerce Club of Gainesville and Ed Fair 2016-17.
+Nancy earned her orthotics certification at Northwestern University Medical School in 1999 and prosthetic certification in 2000.
+She has been with the Hanger Clinic family since 1996 and developed the pediatric program in Gainesville, Georgia, and has presented at a variety of leadership and learning classes in her local area.

 Mark Ashford, CP, LPO

-Mark Ashford started his career his senior year in high school as a prosthetic technician in 1978 after his sister lost her leg in 1977 because of a motorcycle accident.
-Mark earned his bachelor's degree at UT Southwestern Prosthetic and Orthotic school in 1984.
-He worked nights and weekends in Fort Worth, while working full time during the day at the school to do his residency.
-Mark received his ABC certification in December of 1985.
-Mark has been a prosthetic examiner since 1989 and has helped teach the Hanger Clinic ComfortFlex course for over seven years.
-Mark has participated as an instructor with the Bilateral AK Boot Camp for the past four years and has made a huge impact in the lives of bilateral above-knee amputees.
+Mark Ashford, CP, LPO, started his career his senior year in high school as a prosthetic technician in 1978, a year after his sister became an amputee in a motorcycle accident.
+Mark earned his bachelor's degree at UT Southwestern Prosthetic-Orthotic Program in 1984.
+He worked nights and weekends in Fort Worth, while working full time during the day at the school for his residency.
+He received his ABC certification in December of 1985.
+Mark has been a prosthetic examiner since 1989 and has helped teach the Hanger Clinic ComfortFlex® course for over eight years.
+Mark has participated as an instructor with the Bilateral Above-Knee Bootcamp for the past five years and has made a huge impact in the lives of bilateral above-knee amputees.

 Matthew Luetke, CPO

 Matthew Luetke, CPO, is the Area Clinic Manager of Hanger Clinic at the University of Kansas Medical Center in Kansas City, Kansas.
-Matthew completed orthotic and prosthetic school at Northwestern University School of Medicine and has practiced for 18 years, specializing in lower and upper extremity prostheses.
-His area of expertise is working with trauma and pediatric amputees as well as bilateral above the knee amputees.
+Matt completed orthotic and prosthetic studies at Northwestern University School of Medicine and has practiced for 18 years, specializing in lower and upper limb prostheses.
+His area of expertise is working with trauma and pediatric amputees as well as bilateral above-knee amputees.
 Matt frequently lectures to therapists, case managers, and physician residents.

 Wendy Glissmeyer, CPO

-Wendy realized her desire to be a Prosthetist after volunteering at Shriner's Hospital for Children in Utah.
-She attended California State University, Dominguez Hills in 2005, Wendy completed her prosthetic residency with Shriner's Hospital for Children, and then began working with Hanger Clinic in 2007 in Salt Lake City.
-As a pediatric specialist enjoys every aspect of care for this uniquely active population.
-Wendy learned a variety of new skills required to fit, communicate with and educate adults living with limb loss compared to children.
+Wendy Glissmeyer, CPO, realized her desire to be a prosthetist after volunteering at Shriners Hospital for Children in Utah.
+She attended California State University, Dominguez Hills and completed her prosthetic residency with Shriners Hospital for Children.
+She began working with Hanger Clinic in 2007 in Salt Lake City.
+As a pediatric specialist, she enjoys every aspect of care for this uniquely active population.
+Wendy learned a variety of new skills required to fit, communicate with, and educate adults living with limb loss compared to children.
 She strives to bring the energy and excitement of working with youth to the adults in her current clinic.
 She is often found smiling and laughing with patients, or taking a walk around the building to "test things out in the real world."
-She finds the biggest challenges adults with amputations face are their own fears or preconceived ideas about adapting to life with a prosthesis
+She finds the biggest challenges adults with amputations face are their own fears or preconceived ideas about adapting to life with a prosthesis.

 Jeff White, CPO

-Jeff White, CPO, is a clinician at the Speedway Hanger Clinic office in Tucson Arizona.
-Jeff completed orthotic and prosthetic school at Northwestern University School of Medicine and has practiced for 14 years, specializing in lower extremity prosthetics.
+Jeff White, CPO, is a clinician at the Speedway Hanger Clinic office in Tucson, Arizona.
+Jeff completed orthotic and prosthetic school at Northwestern University School of Medicine and has practiced for 14 years, specializing in lower limb prosthetics.

-He has been the Tucson prosthetic residency director for five years and his area of expertise is working with adult and pediatric amputees, specifically hip disarticulation and bilateral above-the-knee.
+He has been the Tucson Prosthetic Residency Director for five years and his area of expertise is working with adult and pediatric patients, specifically hip disarticulation and bilateral above-knee amputees.

 In December 2017, Pedro accepted a position at Hanger Clinic as the AMPOWER National Coordinator.
-He now manages the the AMPOWER Amputee Peer Support Group which consists of a nationwide network of trained peer mentors who have successfully recovered and rehabilitated following an amputation.
-Mentors are available to speak face-to-face, over the phone, via skype or facetime, through e-mail or through our private, password-protected online web community.
+He now manages the AMPOWER Amputee Peer Support Program, which consists of a nationwide network of trained peer mentors who have successfully recovered and rehabilitated following an amputation.
+Mentors are available to speak face to face, over the phone, via Skype or FaceTime, through email or through a private, password-protected online web community.

 A typical teenager in Brazil, Pedro studied and participated in sports with his friends.
-He enjoyed an extensive social life and healthy lifestyle until, suddenly, he began to feel sick on September 11, 2009.
-No one will forget where they witnessed the tragic events of September 11th, but this day is particularly emotional for Pedro and his loved ones as he was admitted to the hospital to fight for his life.
+He enjoyed an extensive social life and healthy lifestyle until, suddenly, he began to feel sick on Sept.
+11, 2009, and was admitted to a hospital to fight for his life.

 Pedro had contracted a fatal form of meningitis that soared through his bloodstream.
-With slim chances that he would survive, nearly one hundred of his closest friends and family took turns saying their goodbyes.
-Miraculously, Pedro left the hospital alive six months and two comas later, but in exchange, had all of his limbs amputated above the elbows and knees.
+With slim chances that he would survive, nearly 100 of his closest friends and family took turns saying their goodbyes.
+Miraculously, Pedro left the hospital six months and two comas later, but with all of his limbs amputated above the elbows and knees.

 He sought advice and guidance wherever it was available, determined to live independently.
 Just ten months after leaving the hospital, the strength he never knew he had emerged and he gave up the wheelchair never to sit in one again.

 Today, Pedro lives independently in Florida using his prosthetics for mobility and practicality.
-While attending college, he inspires anyone he comes across, and shows them the strength that exists in us all.
-Many people today are stressed at work, dissatisfied with their lives, and generally unhappy.
-Pedro demonstrates to these people that we all have the power to overcome any situation in life.
+He inspires anyone he comes across, and shows them the strength that exists in us all.
+Pedro demonstrates that we all have the power to overcome any situation in life.